thunderheadone/one-sdk-ios/README.md

 }];
 ```

+*Note:*
-*Note:* This will send a POST request to ONE.
+- This will send a POST request to ONE.
+- When sending Interaction requests programmatically, please ensure the Interaction starts with a `/` and only contains letters, numbers and/or dashes.

 The response can be passed to the `processResponse` method as a parameter as shown above.
-This method returns the response to the SDK to process, attaching any capture, track or optimize instructions to the interaction.
+This method returns the response to the SDK to process, attaching any capture, track or optimize instructions to the Interaction.

 #### Send properties to an Interaction